 Junior Achievement is the world’s largest organization dedicated to educating students about college and career readiness, entrepreneurship and financial literacy through experiential, hands-on programs.
 Greater Mankato serves students throughout Mankato, North Mankato, Eagle Lake, St. Clair, Nicollet, Good Thunder, Mapleton, Minnesota Lake and NEW during the 17-18 school year Lake Crystal and St. Peter.
 Our Mankato Advisory Board has 19 active members, one full-time staff member and one part-time staff member.

 Highlights from the 18-19 school year include:

-- 10,172 students participated in JA, throughout Greater Mankato within 30 private and public schools with over 400 educational partners and almost 90,000 student contact hours during the 2018-19 school year.
+- 10,526 students participated in JA, throughout Greater Mankato within 30 private and public schools with over 400 educational partners and almost 90,000 student contact hours during the 2018-19 school year.

 - In Greater Mankato, 1,172 8th graders participated in JA Finance Park, Virtual.
 That is 39 classrooms, eight schools and over 21,000 contact hours!
 This program gives students an opportunity to develop personal money management skills, acquire personal finance knowledge and prepare for financial decisions and challenges in their adult lives.
 Through an online simulation, students assume family and income scenarios and visit businesses to gather information for their personal financial decision-making.

 - Greater Mankato 7th graders participated in JA It’s My Future.
 Some participated in the classroom setting in which students learned how to develop personal branding skills, researched potential careers, created a resume and practiced interviewing skills.
 Some of our rural schools participated a JA Farmamerica event day where JA It’s My Future curriculum was delivered by experts from the agriculture industry engaging students with hand-on activities aligning to state academic standards.